-Quality Analyst – job description
+Quality Analyst – Job Description

 To come up with a quality analyst job description, you need to understand the purpose of this role.
-The main purpose of this role is to test all the aspects of software both technically and functionally which is essential to deliver a quality product.
+The main purpose of this role is to test all the aspects of software both technically and functionally which is essential to delivering a quality product.
 They closely work with the IT department and identify software defects.

 An efficient quality analyst should possess strong attention to detail and problem-solving ability.
 They must be able to implement quality assurance standards and provide accurate feedback to relevant teams.

-Importance of QA for an organization
+Importance of QA for an Organization

 In the software development world, the quality of the product is what actually counts.
 The design and concept can’t identify flaws that could have been easily avoided.
 Hiring a Quality Analyst is an effective way to ensure that the processes work as planned.